How To Achieve California Roof Insulation Requirements

 Insulation Requirements

-Title 24’s California roof insulation requirements for the roof and ceilings differ between residential and nonresidential applications.
+Title 24’s California requirements for the roof and ceilings differ between residential and nonresidential applications.
 In all buildings, wet insulation systems are required above the roof's waterproof membrane.
 Consulting the code directly will ensure that you’re meeting all of the required standards, including above deck roof insulation requirements for California.

 What Is A Cool Roof?